 Have You Been Exposed to Asbestos on the USS Marsh (DE-699)?

 "We spent lots of weeks on the ship dockside and at-sea training.
-Most of the work was scraping paint in showers and heads engine room in all surfaces of the ship.
-Of course, in those days there were no mask or gloves.
-I am 65 now, had trouble labor working my whole life with any strenuous work and experience shortness of breath.
+Most of the work was scraping paint in showers and heads of the engine room on all surfaces of the ship.
+Of course, in those days, there were no masks or gloves.
+I am 65 now, had trouble labor working my whole life with any strenuous work, and experienced shortness of breath.
 I worked on the USS Mullaney, too, which had serious asbestos problems." - Curtis L.

-If you are a veteran who served on the USS Marsh and have been diagnosed with a disease as a consequence of Navy asbestos exposure, we strongly encourage you to claim the financial compensation you deserve.
-Please give us a call at 760.621.6147 and we will gladly assist you in recovering the money you deserve, as well as put you in contact with former shipmates.
+If you are a veteran who served on the USS Marsh and have been diagnosed with a cancerous disease as a consequence of Navy asbestos exposure, we strongly encourage you to claim the financial compensation you deserve.
+Please contact us, and we will gladly assist you in recovering the money you deserve, as well as put you in contact with former shipmates.